The Anatomy of a Guest Follow-up Text

 and Ministries Choose Us?

-We help many small ministries to mega-churches communicate
+We help small ministries to mega-churches communicate